 DEVELOPING FRACTIONS SENSE® 3 & 4

-This full-day workshop focuses on the grades 3 and 4 Common Core fractions standards
+This full-day workshop provides strategies for teaching the grades 3 and 4 Common Core fractions standards

 This workshop provides teachers with a deep conceptual understanding of fractions, using concrete and visual fraction models, which they can then convey to their students.

 "This workshop is absolutely essential for any elementary teacher who teaches 3rd - 6th grade math.
 It provides foundational concepts to truly understand fractions." -Workshop Participant

 - On a number line, locate the numbers 3/4, 7/4, 3/1 and 5/5.

 - Use the fraction blocks to find the missing number: 5/2 = ?/6.

 - Use a benchmark fraction to determine which is greater: 2/5 or 4/7.

 - Use a 3 by 4 rectangular grid to determine which is greater: 3/4 or 2/3.

 - Decompose 1 2/3 into a sum of fractions in two different ways.